Writing Tutors Must Remember ...

 Our primary concern in Writing Services, in all of the University Learning Center, indeed in the entire Division of Student Affairs is, obviously, the students.
 The work of Writing Services, particularly your work as a tutor, is uniquely able to “de-center” traditional teaching approaches in order to focus on the student as a writer and learner.
 That is, rather than learning taking place in a classroom setting with a “voice of authority,” tutors are able to work with students on their writing and learning goals in a non-evaluative (and so, non-punitive) setting.
 You are able to empathize with student anxieties and apprehensions while showing them that even class assignments (aimed at a group) provide opportunities for individual learning.

 We support and tutor the entire University student population

 Though most current writing tutors come from either the English Department or the Creative Writing Department, you will be tutoring students who are writing papers in all disciplines across the curriculum.
 You might get flustered at first when faced with a paper discussing the photo-oxidation of triglycerides or the nesting habits of marsh terns.
 Do not be afraid!
 Whatever the subject, the principles of focus, audience, organization and development apply, and the standards of sentence structure, punctuation and grammar are required.
 At the same time, it would benefit you (and your tutees) to become familiar with the writing expectations of different disciplines.
-Utilize the resource materials in the room and/or online to learn about different academic writing styles.
+Utilize resource materials in our office and online to learn about different academic writing styles.